Tolerating Annotation Displacement in Dense Object Counting via Point Annotation Probability Map: Experiments

 \textbf{Visualization of the estimated PAPM on vehicle counting task.} In Figure \ref{fig:vis1}, we show the input images from TRANCONS \cite{V3}, PUCPR+ \cite{CARPK} and CARPK \cite{CARPK}, along with the PAPMs predicted by our proposed methods.
 The first column is the input images.
-The second and third columns are our predicted PAPMs by HD-PAPM and AL-PAPM methods.
-First, comparing the ground-truth and the predicted number, we could find that both our HD-PAPM and AL-PAPM, have a good ability to accurately estimate the target number in different scenarios.
+The second, third, and fourth columns are our predicted PAPMs by HD-PAPM, AL-PAPM and P2P-PAPM methods.
+First, comparing the ground-truth and the predicted number, we could find that our HD-PAPM, AL-PAPM and P2P-PAPM, all have a good ability to accurately estimate the target number in different scenarios.
 This means that our learning target PAPM is general in different scenes.
-The reason may be that our PAPM concentrates on the annotation noise that may be the same in labeling different targets.
-Second, as shown in (A2) and (A3), the response positions of HD-PAPM and AL-PAPM are usually the center of the target.
-It means that our methods can accurately localize each target.
+The reason may be that our PAPM concentrates on the annotation displacement that may be the same in labeling different targets.
+Second, as shown in (A2), (A3) and (A4), the response positions of HD-PAPM, AL-PAPM and P2P-PAPM are usually the center of the target.
+It means that our methods can produce responses consistent with the targets.
 One could be observed that the HD-PAPM has a higher response compared with AL-PAPM.
 The reason is that the AL-PAPM is an adaptively learning optimal transport framework.
 In contrast to HD-PAPM, the bandwidth of AL-PAPM is wider at 16, allowing it to transport probability mass of point annotation across a larger range.
 As a result, AL-PAPM is more robust to annotation noise, resulting in a more scattered and lower response visualization compared to HD-PAPM.
 However, despite the lower response, AL-PAPM achieves more accurate counting performance.